36 min read

 Rep. Tim Burchett

-This is also where Rep. Tim Burchett enters the story, and it is important to be precise about what he has and has not said.
-In recent interviews, Burchett said that if the public knew what he had been briefed on regarding extraterrestrial matters, people would be “up at night” and the country would come “unglued.”
-People reported that he also said, “For the record, I’m not suicidal.”
+Burchett is a sitting Republican congressman from Tennessee and a member of the House Oversight Committee.
+In recent interviews he said that if the public knew what he had been briefed on regarding extraterrestrial matters, people would be up at night and the country would come unglued.
+He has also received death threats.
+And he said, for the record, I'm not suicidal.

 It does show a striking cluster that touches national-security science, advanced propulsion, space instrumentation, astrophysics, and fusion research.
 It shows multiple unresolved disappearances.
 It shows two homicides in elite science.
 It shows one homicide preceded by an armed trespass arrest on the victim’s own property.
 It shows a retired AFRL commander disappearing into thin air.
 None of that needs embellishment.